lkiesow/leihs-wiki/leihs-Admin-Guide.md

         email = users.first.mail if users.first.mail
         email ||= "#{user}@hkb.bfh.ch"

-If your LDAP server does not store the e-mail address in the field "mail", change +users.first.mail+ to +users.first.your_email_field_name+.
-You can also change +"#{user}@hkb.bfh.ch"+ to +"#{user}@your.domain.com"+ so that such an e-mail is automatically constructed out of the user's login plus your domain name.
+If your LDAP server does not store the e-mail address in the field "mail", change `users.first.mail` to `users.first.your_email_field_name`.
+You can also change `"#{user}@hkb.bfh.ch"` to `"#{user}@your.domain.com"` so that such an e-mail is automatically constructed out of the user's login plus your domain name.
 This is useful in case you don't store any e-mail addresses in your LDAP server at all.

 On line 52: